Difficulty: Easy, Asked-In: Microsoft, Amazon, Adobe, Morgan Stanley, Qualcomm

 Example 2: Input: 6->5->4->3->2->1, Output: 3

 Explanation: The number of nodes is 6, where the first middle node is 4 and the second middle node is 3.
-So we need to return the pointer to the node value 3.
+So we need to return the pointer to the node 3.

 The basic idea is to store each linked list node, in the same order, into an extra array with a size equal to the length of the linked list.
 Then, we can get the middle node by accessing the middle index of the array.